 In 2017, eCommerce was responsible for around $2.3 trillion in sales.
-By 2021, it’s expected to hit $4.5 trillion.
+By the end of 2021, it’s expected to hit $4.5 trillion.
 Black Friday 2019 broke records by generating 7.4 billion in digital sales in the United States alone.
 Cyber Monday hit $9.2 billion.

 Yet, as the eCommerce industry grows, cart abandonment rates grow right along with it.
 In fact, 69.57% is the average documented online shopping cart abandonment rate.
 If eCommerce businesses reduced their cart abandonment rate by a mere 1 percent, it would literally add trillions in online revenue.